timfayz/authentic-linux/README.md

 If to be *serious* Sam, Authentic Linux is based on the best practices from many well-known resources like IBM developerWorks, Arch Wiki, etc. Full list of resources can be found [here].
 I tried to find a "golden" mix between awareness of what you do, visual aesthetics, comfortable user experience on the daily basis & manual work to achieve it all.
 You don't find anything building from sources unless there is no way but do it.
 We will always try to configure something just out of the box if it's possible.

 ## Message to newbies
 This manual is a message to myself in the past.
 Don't try to know & do *everything* in Linux manually!
 Believe me, otherwise one day you just remain a depressed nerd surrounded by burdensome thoughts.
 At the end no one knows what's actually going on under the hood (even Linus T. itself).
 Since the time of Alan Turing and punch cards are gone - no one capable to do so at the current scale.
 Thus, always keep in mind - *no one* can know everything; only some pieces either wide or narrow.
-It's much better to know *enough* to ask a person who know *his/her* part of a subject and thus, forming kind of network of "resources" where you can ask further issues in question.
+It's much better to know *enough* to ask a person who know his/her *part* of a subject and thus, forming kind of network of "resources" where you can ask the right question.

 ## Features
 * Low memory footprint (~Xmb)